Hit the Water with Paddleboat, Canoe, and Kayak Rentals in New Jersey

 Lewis Morris Park – Morris Township

-Monmouth County Parks Boat Rental – Various locations throughout the county
+Monmouth County Parks Boat Rental – Various locations

 Monmouth County offers several spots to get out and enjoy the summer weather on the water, including the Manasquan Reservoir in Howell, Turkey Swamp Park in Freehold, and Thompson Park in Lincroft.
+Prices vary by location; visit the website for details.

 Pedals and Paddles – Seaside Heights